phetsims/geometric-optics/doc/implementation-notes.md

 ```
 OpticalObjectChoiceComboBox - combo box for selecting optical object / scene
 ObjectDragModeToggleButton - toggle button used to lock dragging to horizontal
-OpticShapeRadioButtonGroup - radio buttons for choosing the shape of the optic
+OpticSurfaceTypeRadioButtonGroup - radio buttons for choosing the surface type of the optic
 zoomButtonGroup - zoom buttons, in GOScreenView.ts
 LightPropagationToggleButton - toggle button for turning light propagation on/off
 GOControlPanel - the main control panel